tribal2/tribal2/README.md

 ### 🖥 Full Stack Developer
 📅 dec.
 2022 - feb.2023

-- Designed a RESTful API to manage MS Word templates and facilitate  document generation using those templates in multiple formats derived  from the given data. **Tecnologies**: Docker, PHP 8 (Slim4), REST, Nginx.
+- Architected a RESTful API to manage MS Word templates and facilitate  document generation using those templates in multiple formats derived  from the given data. **Tecnologies**: Docker, PHP 8 (Slim4), REST, Nginx.

 - Refined the existing backend by optimizing SQL  queries, crafting SQL views to simplify the current codebase, and  seamlessly integrating with the newly developed API for comprehensive  template management and document creation. **Tecnologies**: SQL, Javascript (Vue, AdonisJS).

 - Set up DevContainers for various codebases to streamline the  onboarding process for new developers, ensuring a consistent development  environment. **Tecnologies**: Docker, VS Code.

+# 💼 Additional Relevant Experience

+- **Founder and Owner**, Rick's, David, Panama | 02/2013 - 12/2021: Full leadership in operational and financial management of the company.
+- **Financial Advisor**, Registro Público de Panamá | 06/2012 - 09/2014: Led a pricing update process that resulted in an annual revenue increase of over $15M.
+- **Financial Analyst**, Ministry of Economy and Finance, Panama City | 06/2009 - 06/2012: Actively involved in devising and structuring fiscal reforms and strategic projects.
+- **Consultant**, Banco Nacional de Costa Rica | 10/2008 - 12/2008: Developed compensation and performance management models for Branch Managers.

 # 🌐 Volunteering